Sierra-Alpha/desert/readme.md

    `[command-group]` (required) is the given name to the group of scripts to run, it is also used to to determine pre requisites, you can have multiple sections like this
-   `pre-reqs` (optional, default=None) the name of any script groups that should be run before this one, optional, if excluded will not depend on any othr script groups `[[command-group.scripts]]` (required at least one) this is the sub group, allows you to specify order of script running for related subtasks, these are not runn on multiple threads relative to other commands in the same subgroup `no_wait` (optional, default=false) wakahiki will start the command in the background, usefull for launching daemon processes (will ignore this if set to run with prompt=true)
+   `pre-reqs` (optional, default=None) the name of any script groups that should be run before this one, optional, if excluded will not depend on any othr script groups
+   `[[command-group.scripts]]` (required at least one) this is the sub group, allows you to specify order of script running for related subtasks, these are not run on multiple threads relative to other commands in the same subgroup
+   `no_wait` (optional, default=false) wakahiki will start the command in the background, usefull for launching daemon processes (will ignore this if set to run with prompt=true)
    `prompt` (optional default=false) will run connected to the stdout/stderr and stdin so users can interact with the process as need be, processes that prompt users may cause the program to stop if this is not set to true.
    `priority` (optional, default=0)will run the subgroups in this order, duplicate values are run in an undefined order amongst themselves but still in order relative to other values.
    `root` (optional default=false) will run a sudo echo command before running the supplied command, the supplied commands still need to use sudo as required but this is to try and prompt once for many scripts that may require it.
    `script` (required) the scripts you want to run in a format that a python `subprocess.run()` would expect to recieve, for example `["bash", "-c", "echo", "Hello World"]`

 The second group is an example of the minimum required for wakahiki to run the supplied scripts